magento/merchdocs/src/cms/dynamic-blocks-price-rules.md

 Any [dynamic block]({% link cms/dynamic-blocks.md %}) that you create can be associated with a promotion.
 To make the association, you must first create both the dynamic block and the [catalog price rule]({% link marketing/price-rules-catalog.md %}) or [cart price rule]({% link marketing/price-rules-cart.md %}).
 The association can be made while working on a price rule or when working on a dynamic block.

 After you create this association, the dynamic block is displayed only when the rule fires.
-If the promotion is targeted to segment A, the block is dispalyed to segment A. If the promotion is not active, the block is not displayed.
+If the promotion is targeted to segment A, the block is displayed to segment A. If the promotion is not active, the block is not displayed.

 ## Associate a dynamic block with a price rule